NatashaBertaina/webTraining/paper/paper.md

 On the way to achieving this, sonification emerges as a powerful tool to expand learning opportunities and accessibility.
 Software such as sonoUno\footnote{\url{https://www.sonouno.org.ar/}}, xSonify\footnote{\url{https://sourceforge.net/projects/xsonify/}}, and StarSound\footnote{\url{https://www.jeffreyhannam.com/starsound/}}, among others, demonstrate the potential of this form of data representation.
 Backing this notion there are research studies such as @wanda2011 and @foran2022, which showcase the effectiveness of these tools in the interpretation of astronomical data.

 Like any other new technique, sonification requires a process of teaching and training.
 For this reason, training tests were developed using tools such as PsychoPy\footnote{\url{https://www.psychopy.org/}} [@bertainaA2022].
 This tool, intended for use in experiments in Python, is mainly used in behavioral sciences.
 Its desktop application is free and, due to its versatility,  it was a viable option for designing the first set of training exercises.
 Its disadventage came with the web implementation.
 For running the same desktop-designed training exercises, a library called PJs was needed, which is not open source and does not allow to use files outside of the page offered by the PsychoPy project.
 To overcome these limitations, a new web platform, named sonoTrainings was specifically designed to host sonification training [@bertainaB2023; @bertainaA2023].

-@fusco2015 employed tactile graphs as a multisensory learning technique, enabling the representation of diverse STEM educational resources for visually impaired students.
-Integrating sound with these tactile representations could further enhance multisensory learning.

-The utilization of tactile graphs and sound integration, as proposed for visually impaired individuals, can be extended to create a preparatory course for sighted individuals.
-This approach aims to facilitate data analysis from various sources by incorporating not only the sense of sight but also hearing and touch.
+The development and completion of it is described in this work.

 # Statement of need